jenkinsci/docker/README.md

 As always - please ensure that you know how to drive docker - especially volume handling!

-If you mount the Jenkins home directory to a directory on your Docker host up front, then the upgrade consists of `docker pull` and nothing more.
+If you mount the Jenkins home directory to a [Docker named volume](https://docs.docker.com/storage/volumes/), then the upgrade consists of `docker pull` and nothing more.

 We recommend using `docker compose`, especially in cases where the user is also running a parallel nginx/apache container as a reverse proxy for the Jenkins container.